 - Targeted coverage of 500+ OMIM disease genes, microdeletion/microduplication syndrome regions, and subtelomeres

 - Abnormalities detected at a resolution of 100-200 kb

 - Two different software platforms available for analysis to increase overall accuracy and for quality control

-- Confirmation studies, as well as parental FISH studies, performed on abnormal cases
+- Confirmation studies performed on abnormal cases

 CMA on tissue is performed to evaluate a pregnancy loss for small gains or losses undetectable by chromosome analysis.

 CMA involves extraction of fetal DNA from a tissue sample (not placenta), labeling of the DNA, and hybridization to the CytoChip oligo microarray.
 A laser scanner detects the signal from the CMA slide, and interprets gains and losses relative to a normal control DNA using BlueFuse software.
 The CMA assay performs a comparison between the patient and control to confirm any gains or losses.
 Finally, fluorescense in situ hybridization analysis is performed, if necessary, to confirm the abnormality detected.